 What is Rambling?

-Walking at a leisurely pace has never been so enjoyable and relaxing as rambling.
+Rambling is walking in the outdoors at a leisurely pace.
 Imagine strolling along country lanes, meandering through parklands, or rambling alongside canal towpaths – these are all part of this calming pastime.

 Furthermore, it’s often done in the company of friends and family!
 Rambling emphasises the joy of taking in nature’s beauty while breathing fresh air rather than striving for physical exertion – what can be more fulfilling?